Liverpool transfer news and rumours: January transfer window 2023

 Liverpool have made signing Jude Bellingham their priority for the summer transfer window, according to Sky Germany.

-Liverpool, PSG, Manchester City and Real Madrid are thought to be the most interested parties with Bellingham likely to cost more than £100m in transfer fees alone.
+Liverpool, Paris Saint-Germain, Manchester City and Real Madrid are thought to be the most interested parties, with Bellingham likely to cost more than £100m in transfer fees alone.
 His current contract expires in 2025.

-Luis Diaz has suffered an injury during Liverpool's training camp in the United Arab Emirates, with Jurgen Klopp describing it as a "proper smash in the face".
+Hirving Lozano - Liverpool are in pole position to sign Napoli winger Hirving Lozano, according to reports in Italy (Daily MIrror, December 28).

-Diaz has been absent since suffering a knee injury in Liverpool's 3-2 defeat at Arsenal on October 9 but was preparing for his return during the Reds' warm-weather camp.
+Cody Gakpo - Liverpool have reached an agreement to sign the forward from PSV Eindhoven, the Dutch club have announced.
+The transfer fee is between £35m and £45m (December 26).

 Sofyan Amrabat - Tottenham, Chelsea, Liverpool, West Ham, Newcastle and Atletico Madrid are among those eyeing developments on the future of Amrabat (Daily Mail, December 16); Liverpool are serious in their attempts to sign Amrabat, according to reports.
 It has been claimed an offer of £35million would not be turned down by Fiorentina for the midfielder (Daily Express, December 22).